ibm-wsc/cloud-native-linuxone/docs/build-and-deploy/pipeline.md

     b.
 Paste the `kustomize-deploy-resources` Task into the box

     c.
-Click create to create the `kustomize-deploy-resources` Task
+Scroll down and click create to create the `kustomize-deploy-resources` Task

     ![Create Kustomize Task](../images/Part1/CreateKustomizeTask.png)